dme48/playlist-downloader/README.md

 ## Usage
+To use playlist_downloader reach the project's folder through a shell and write:
 ```
     python playlist_downloader.py [OPTIONS] URL
 ```
+With URL being a link to a Spotify's playlist.
+Can be obtained inside spotify's desktop app by right-clicking --> Share --> Copy Spotify URL.
+URL is optional if an --append option is provided, otherwise it is required (see [options](##Options)).

 If no options are provided, the program creates a `Songs` folder and downloads all the songs present at the url into it.
-These files will have the original sound extension, typically a mp4 sound file.
+These files will have the original sound extension, typically a sound file extracted from a mp4 file.

 ## Options